Unboxed-Software/solana-course/content/token-swap.md

 transaction.add(withdrawIX)
 ```

 Notice the ordering of accounts is different for the withdraw transaction and there is an additional `fee_account` provided this time.
-There is a fee that must be paid by the user for withdrawing liquidity from the pools, this fee is determined by the swap program based on the Curve and paid to the `fee_account`.
+There is a fee that must be paid by the user for withdrawing liquidity from the pools, this fee is determined by the swap program based on the curve and paid to the `fee_account`.

 ### 4. Create the Swap Instruction